Error1000/ron/README.md

  - Framebuffer ~ ( actually kind of good ngl )
  - Char device ~ ( close enough, for now )
  - Memory allocator ~ ( simple design, but should work well enough )
- - Filesystem ~ ( decent ) (N.B.
+ - Filesystem ~ ( decent, but no support for creating hard links, or managing any kind of timestamps or permissions yet ) (N.B.
 Right now only supports ata, but i'm just going to ignore everything else and come back later to do usb/nvme when it actually becomes a problem tho, as right now i do have an ancient laptop on which the kernel can see the drives, so it would be possible to boot the kernel on that laptop )
  - Emulator for running programs x ( DOING )
  - Async/await task managment x